jmnb-sdbg-edi/cardamom/Tutorial/c++/README.txt

                       using CdmwInit::ProcessControl and CdmwInit::InitUtils::init_platform_interface
                       start and stop the managed process

-supervisionMngt2Dbug: as supervisionMngt2 but the server is started under the debugger ddd/gdb
-                      to debug in code.
-Breaks has been set on the methods on_initialise() and on_run() of HelloServerProcessControl by the script helloServer.sh, this script builds a commmand file for ddd use stop_system.sh to stop the processes by the supervision

-supervisionMngt3    : example of user event notification and observation.

-supervisionMngt4    : example of a Cardamom Supervision Administration Console
-                      and a Cardamom Supervision Observer.

 init_generationCode : use code generation tool to generate Cardamom init
                       define Server and Client
                       repository and trace services are used
                       no factory used
                       Client calls display_hello of HelloInterface implemented in server

-lifeCycleEntity     : use code generation tool to generate Cardamom init
-                      define Server and Client
-                      repository and trace services are used
-                      Cardamom Entity factory is generated to create by client HelloInterface object Client calls display_hello of HelloInterface implemented in server

-lifeCycleEntity_property
-                    : use code generation tool to generate Cardamom init define Server and Client
-                      repository and trace services are used
-                      property service is started
-                      Cardamom Entity factory is generated to create by client HelloInterface object Client calls display_hello of HelloInterface implemented in server Server is stopped then restarted to check object persistance A second HelloInterface object is created during initialization then removed when Server is restarted

-lifeCycleSession    : use code generation tool to generate Cardamom init
-                      define Server and Client
-                      repository and trace services are used
-                      Cardamom Session factory is generated to create by client HelloInterface object Client calls display_hello of HelloInterface implemented in server

 lifeCycleService    : use code generation tool to generate Cardamom init
                       define Server and Client
                       repository and trace services are used
                       Cardamom Service factory is generated to create by client HelloInterface object Client calls display_hello of HelloInterface implemented in server

-lifeCycleUnmanagedEntity :
-                      use code generation tool to generate Cardamom init define Server and Client
-                      repository and trace services are used
-                      Cardamom UnmanagedEntity factory is generated to create by client HelloInterface object Client calls display_hello of HelloInterface implemented in server

-lifeCycleUserFac    : use code generation tool to generate Cardamom init
-                      define Server and Client
-                      repository and trace services are used
-                      user factory is used to create by client HelloInterface object Client calls display_hello of HelloInterface implemented in server

 thread              : same as lifeCycle example, but client is implemented in a thread
                       created on initialisation supervision step and started on run